-FDP\ACF.1.1 /TRM The TSF shall enforce the Access Control SFP to objects based on the following:
+FDP\ACF.1.1 The TSF shall enforce the Access Control SFP to objects based on the following:

-- Subjects:

-- a.
-Terminal,

-- b.
-BIS-PACE

-- c.
-Extended Inspection System,

-- 2. Objects:

-- a. data in EF.DG1, EF.DG2 and EF.DG5 to EF.DG16, EF.COM and EF.SOD of the logical travel document

-- b. data in EF.DG3 of the logical travel document

-- c. data in EF.DG4 of the logical travel document

-- d.
-All TOE intrinsic secret cryptographic keys stored in the travel document

-- 3. Security attributes:

-- a.
-PACE authentication,

-- b.
-Terminal Authentication v.1

-- c.
-Authorization of the Terminal.

-FDP\ACF.1.2 /TRM

-The TSF shall enforce the following rules to determine if an operation among controlled subjects and controlled objects is allowed: A BIS-PACE is allowed to read data objects from FDP\ACF.1.1/TRM according to [ICAO-TR-SAC], after a successful PACE authentication as required by FIA\UAU.1/PACE.

-FDP\ACF.1.3 /TRM

-The TSF shall explicitly authorize access of subjects to objects based on the following additional rules: none.

-FDP\ACF.1.4 /TRM

-The TSF shall explicitly deny access of subjects to objects based on the following additional rules:

-- 1. Any terminal being not authenticated as PACE authenticated BIS-PACE is not allowed to read, to write, to modify, to use any User Data stored on the travel document. - 2.
-Terminals not using secure messaging are not allowed to read, to write, to modify, to use any data stored on the travel document. - Any terminal being not successfully authenticated as Extended Inspection System with the Read access to DG 3 (Fingerprint) granted by the relative certificate holder authorization encoding is not allowed to read the data objects 2b) of FDP ACF.1.1/TRM. - 4.
+/TRM 1.
+Subjects: - a.
+Terminal, - b.
+BIS-PACE - c.
+Extended Inspection System, - 2.
+Objects: - a. data in EF.DG1, EF.DG2 and EF.DG5 to EF.DG16, - EF.COM and EF.SOD of the logical travel document - b. data in EF.DG3 of the logical travel document - c. data in EF.DG4 of the logical travel document - d.
+All TOE intrinsic secret cryptographic keys stored in the travel document - 3.
+Security attributes: - a.
+PACE authentication , - b.
+Terminal Authentication v.1 - c.
+Authorization of the Terminal. - FDP\ACF.1.2 The TSF shall enforce the following rules to determine if an operation among controlled subjects and controlled objects is allowed:A BIS-PACE is allowed to read data objects from FDP\ACF.1.1/TRM according to [ICAO-TR-SAC],after a successful PACE authentication as required by FIA\UAU.1/PACE. - FDP\ACF.1.3 The TSF shall explicitly authorize access of subjects to objects based on the following additional rules: none. - FDP\ACF.1.4 The TSF shall explicitly deny access of subjects to objects based on the following additional rules: - 1.
+Any terminal being not authenticated as PACE authenticated BIS-PACE is not allowed to read, to write, to modify, to use any User Data stored on the travel document. - 2.
+Terminals not using secure messaging are not allowed to read, to write, to modify, to use any data stored on the travel document. - 3.
+Any terminal being not successfully authenticated as Extended Inspection System with the Read access to DG 3 (Fingerprint) granted by the relative certificate holder authorization encoding is not allowed to read the data objects 2b) of FDP\ACF.1.1/TRM. - 4.
 Any terminal being not successfully authenticated as Extended Inspection System with the Read access to DG 4 (Iris) granted by the relative certificate holder authorization encoding is not allowed to read the data objects 2c) of FDP\ACF.1.1/TRM. - 5.
-Nobody is allowed to read the data objects 2d) of FDP ACF.1.1/TRM. - Terminals authenticated as CVCA or as DV are not allowed to read data in the EF.DG3 and EF.DG4

-Reference D1315455 Release 1.2p (Printed copy not controlled: verify the version before using) he Classification Level Public Pages 85
+Nobody is allowed to read the data objects 2d) of FDP\ACF.1.1/TRM. - 6.
+Terminals authenticated as CVCA or as DV are not allowed to read data in the EF.DG3 complex Reference D1315455 Release (Printed copy not control version before using) 1.3p lled: verify the genalu Classification Level Public Pages 89 and EF.DG4 acmalta× Reference D1315455 Release (Printed copy not control version before using) 1.3p led: verify the genalu Classification Level Public Pages 89